-This movie is about a man living with social anxiety who meets a woman who is completely opposite of him.
+This movie about social anxiety follows a man (living with social anxiety) who meets a woman who is the opposite of him.
 The 2004 movie depicts Joel (played by Jim Carrey) and his relationship with Clementine (played by Kate Winslet).

 Joel is an unfriendly and isolated man who prefers to be alone than in the company of others.
 Clementine is a free spirit, with a quirky personality, who is helping and “saving” Joel from himself.
 While their interactions are difficult and challenging but the director’s zest to play with such challenges is commendable.

 Strangely enough, this movie isn’t about one character helping the other to overcome their illness but a realistic portrayal of two people with different personalities as they try to co-exist.

 Amelie is a French film that presents an intriguing take on social anxiety.
 In this 2001 film on social anxiety, Amelie (played by Audrey Tautou) desires to influence others’ lives in positive ways instead of changing hers.
 The film explores positive manipulation as Amelie performs them from afar.
 She is not comfortable with herself but she still decides on embarking on a personal journey to find herself.

 Amelie, the movie, is about self-discovery and how small gestures of positivity can bring heartwarming results.
 Even with her vulnerability as a shining beacon, Amelie, the woman, plows through that to find her true self, a self she is comfortable with.

 4. Napoleon Dynamite (2004)

 This is an independent film on social anxiety that paints a picture of social awkwardness making this movie a quirky comedy.
 Deb (played by Tine Majorino) is Napoleon’s friend with social anxiety while Napoleon (played by Jon Heder) is naturally awkward.